We Know About Manafort What We Could Only Guess Before

 The most cynical decision George H. W. Bush made as president was to nominate Clarence Thomas to the Supreme Court.

 The choice was cynical because of Thomas’s race.
-In 1991 Bush had a vacancy to fill when Thurgood Marshall – the first African-American ever to sit on the Court, the man who had successfully argued the historic Brown v.
-Board of Education case before the Court as a lawyer for the NAACP – decided to retire.
+In 1991 Bush had a vacancy to fill when Thurgood Marshall—the first African American ever to sit on the Court, the man who had successfully argued the historic Brown v.
+Board of Education case before the Court as a lawyer for the NAACP—decided to retire.

 Thomas himself left no doubt about this framing of events, saying in his opening statement to the Senate Judiciary Committee that criticism of him had amounted to a “high-tech lynching for uppity blacks who in any way deign to think for themselves.”